 Lap Joints (Plain and Flush)

-As the name suggests, lap joints are two edges that are overlapped in a specific manner.
+Forming a lap joint involves overlapping two edges in a specific manner.

 A plain lap joint requires no fabrication and can be as simple as two edges offset simply by their thickness and some length along the edge.

-A flush lap joint creates a seam with one edge being offset to slide under the other piece of material, with the face of each piece being on the same plane.
+In like manner, a flush lap joint involves offsetting one edge to slide under the other piece of material, with the face of each piece being on the same plane.

 They can be joined in a wide range of methods like spot welding, solid welding, rivets, and soldering.